alex-slynko/demoshell/README.md

 ## Differences from doitlive

-Demoshell based on [doitlive programm](https://doitlive.readthedocs.io/en/stable/).
+Demoshell inspired by [doitlive programm](https://doitlive.readthedocs.io/en/stable/).
 It supports some of the tags provided by that application.

 Unlike the doitlive demoshell: